-- 17. The University sets itself the following objectives: - Meet legislative requirements. - Minimise the impact of or eliminate any information security incidents. - Maintain a strong employee and student alignment to standards and policies. - To ensure our employees and students have a high level of data protection & information security awareness.
+- 17. The University sets itself the following objectives: - 17.1 Meet legislative requirements. - 17.2 Minimise the impact of or eliminate any information security incidents. - 17.3 Maintain a strong employee and student alignment to standards and policies. - 17.4 Ensure University employees and students have a high level of data protection & information security awareness.